Key takeaways:

 Exploring domain alternatives

 There are still plenty of options to explore online.
 Be open to alternatives and let creativity guide you toward the perfect domain.
-Here’s how you can open up more choices.
+Here’s how you can open up more choices:

-- Domain name variations.
-Try slight tweaks to your desired domain name, like adding a word, removing a hyphen, or testing another spelling.
+- Domain name variations: Try slight tweaks to your desired domain name, like adding a word, removing a hyphen, or testing another spelling.
 This can help you find an available option that still fits your brand.

-- Branded keywords.
-Incorporate relevant keywords into your domain name to make it more searchable and memorable.
+- Branded keywords: Incorporate relevant keywords into your domain name to make it more searchable and memorable.

 Yes.
 You can use a WHOIS lookup service to see public registration data and nameserver information for the domain.
-If privacy protection is active, the owner’s personal contact details stay hidden.
+If domain privacy is active, the owner’s personal contact details stay hidden.
 Still, the WHOIS database usually lists a proxy email or contact form so you can reach the domain owner through the registrar or privacy service.

 Yes, you can.
 You can use an online “Who is Hosting This?” tool by entering the domain name.
 Alternatively, a WHOIS lookup tool will show the domain’s nameservers, which usually point directly to the hosting provider.